Pentax

 Pentax Corporation (ペンタックス株式会社, Pentakkusu Kabushiki gaisha) was a Japanese camera and optical equipment manufacturer.
-Currently, it exists as the Pentax Life Care Business Division of Hoya's medical endoscope business, as well as the digital and film camera brand of Ricoh Imaging, a subsidiary of Ricoh.
+Currently, it exists as Pentax Medical, a division of Hoya's medical endoscope business, as well as the digital and film camera brand of Ricoh Imaging Company, a subsidiary of Ricoh, and TI Asahi Co, Ltd., a manufacturer of surveying equipment.

 Pentax, founded in 1919 as Asahi Kogaku Goshi Kaisha, a town workshop specializing in polishing eyeglass lenses, developed Japan's first single-lens reflex camera, the Asahiflex, in 1952.
 In 1938, it changed its name to Asahi Optical Co., Ltd..
 In the mid-1950s, Asahi Optical Co., Ltd. acquired the German brand Pentax, and Asahi Pentax Corporation was established in Japan as a sales company.
 In 2002, Asahi Optical Co. changed its name to Pentax Corporation.
 By 2006, Pentax's domestic market share in digital cameras had declined to 4%.
 In 2007, Pentax was acquired by Hoya and subsequently merged with the company the following year.
-In 2011, Hoya spun off the Pentax brand's digital camera business, which was then acquired by Ricoh, leading to the establishment of Pentax Ricoh Imaging (currently Ricoh Imaging).
+In 2011, Hoya spun off the Pentax brand's digital camera business, which was then acquired by Ricoh, leading to the establishment of Pentax Ricoh Imaging (now Ricoh Imaging).

-As a response to growing interest in film photography, Pentax launched the Pentax 17 on June 17, 2024.
+As a response to growing interest in film photography, Ricoh Imaging launched the Pentax 17 on June 17, 2024.
 The Pentax 17 is a half-frame film camera.
 This launch marks the first Pentax film camera in over two decades.